garden-io/garden/docs/reference/template-strings/action-all-fields.md

 ---
-order: 1
+order: 4
-title: Project template context
+title: Action (all fields) template context
 ---

-# Project template context
+# Action (all fields) template context

-The following keys are available in any template strings within Project configurations, except the `name` field (which cannot be templated).
-See the [Environment](./environments.md) and [Provider](./providers.md) sections for additional keys available when configuring `environments` and `providers`, respectively.
+The below keys are available in template strings for **built-in fields**in action configs, i.e. everything except the `spec` field.
+Please see [here](./action-specs.md) for all the additional fields available under the `spec` field.

+Actions can reference outputs defined by providers, via the `${providers.<provider-name>.outputs}` key.
+For details on which outputs are available for a given provider, please refer to the [reference](../providers/README.md) docs for the provider in question, and look for the _Outputs_ section.

+Note that the built-in config fields do not allow referencing other actions or modules, whereas it _is_ allowed under the `spec` field (see [here](./action-specs.md) for more details).

 ### `${local.*}`